Point of Contact = Squadron Duty Officer (SDO). See FAQ/Research/Contact link under [SA] in the menu.

 1970: VMA-311 A-4E at Chu Lai.
 A-4E Skyhawk side number 18 is pictured loaded with snake and nape on the Chu Lai hotpad - ready to launch!
 Right after this picture was snapped, second hotpad aircraft were scrambled to provide cover for a recon team in trouble in the bush.
 Photograph by and from Steve Kent.

 A-4E Skyhawk BuNo.
-150111 side number WL-3 starts its takeoff roll loaded with bombs and stuff that goes BANG!
+150111 side number WL-3 starts its takeoff roll at Chu Lai, Vietnam, loaded with bombs and stuff that goes BANG!
 Photograph by Harry S. Gann and photo scan by Fred Lewis.

 JUL70: BuNo 150085, WL-16, assigned to LT Steve Sanford parked on the ramp with napalm ordnance on the four wing pylons.
 Weldon Dunlap.